muhammetakkus/Routy/README.md

 ```
 YOUR_HOST/base_dir/project
 ```
-you must define your project base directory in config.php
+you must define your project base directory in `vendor/cooky/url-router/src/config.php`